jharwell/sierra/docs/src/packages.rst

-SIERRA provides a :term:`ROS1` package containing functionality it uses to manage simulations and provide run-time support to :term:`projects<Project>` using a :term:`Platform` built on ROS.
-To use SIERRA with a ROS platform, you need to setup the SIERRA ROSbridge package here (details in README):
+SIERRA provides a :term:`ROS1` package containing functionality it uses to manage simulations and provide run-time support to :term:`projects<Project>` using a :term:`Engine` built on ROS.
+To use SIERRA with a ROS engine, you need to setup the SIERRA ROSbridge package here (details in README):
 `<https://github.com/jharwell/sierra_rosbridge>`_.